 When you start a new financial report, you create at least one financial statement based on the open QuickBooks file.
 You can create a report with several financial statements and supporting documents.
 If you open an existing financial report, you can not only continue working on the statements and documents in the report, but you can also add additional statements and documents.

-NOTE: The order of the statements and documents that you see in Excel does not determine the order or the content of the final report that is in pdf format.
+NOTE: The order of the statements and documents that you see in Excel does not determine the order or the content of the final report that is in the pdf format.
 When you print the report, you set the contents and order.

 Create a Financial Report